Aarthi8912/portfolio/README.md

 npm run build
 ```

-## 📸 Portfolio Preview

-Add screenshots of your portfolio inside a `screenshots` folder and include them here.

 ## 🤝 Connect With Me

 If you like my work, feel free to connect with me on LinkedIn or GitHub.

-⭐ Don't forget to star the repository if you found it useful.